 On February 2, 2022, SEE acquired Foxpak Flexibles Ltd. ("Foxpak"), a privately-owned Irish packaging solutions company.
 Foxpak is a digital printing pioneer that partners with brands to deliver highly decorated packaging solutions; stand-up and spout pouches, and sachets that serve a variety of markets including food retail, pet food, seafood, and snacks.
-This transaction resulted in a purchase price paid of \$9.1 million.
-The Company allocated the consideration transferred to the fair value of assets acquired and liabilities assumed, resulting in an allocation to goodwill of \$5.0 million and \$2.5 million to identifiable intangible assets.
+This transaction resulted in a purchase price paid of \$9.7 million, including the final purchase price adjustments that were recorded in the second quarter of 2022.
+The Company allocated the consideration transferred to the fair value of assets acquired and liabilities assumed, resulting in an allocation to goodwill of \$5.3 million and an allocation to identifiable intangible assets of \$2.7 million.
 The acquisition is included in our Food reporting segment.
 Goodwill is not deductible for tax purposes.
 A deferred tax liability of \$0.3 million on identifiable intangible assets was recorded on the opening balance sheet.